Diana1465/techwritermentorship_assignment1/README.md

 ## Clone
 To clone a folder (fork) means to download it to work with the code on your computer.
-1. From GitHub Repository press on Clone
+1. From GitHub Repository, on Clone.
-2. Copy the clone URL
+2. Copy the clone URL.
-3. In Terminal (for Mac) or command line (for Windows Git Bash) go to the current directory where you want the cloned directory to be added in
+3. In Terminal (for Mac) or command line (for Windows Git Bash) go to the current directory where you want the cloned directory to be added in.
 ```sh
 $ cd '/c/Users/j-c.chouinard/My First Git Project'
 ```